grittyy/WDRR/README.md

 This repo hosts the source codes for the WDRR web server and local version.
 The results for sequences from the WDSP paper are included in this repo.
 For more information, refer to the original publication: [Identification of WD40 repeats by secondary structure-aided profile–profile alignment](http://www.sciencedirect.com/science/article/pii/S0022519316001661)

 ## Get started
+### Requirements
+- WDRR was written in Perl and the web server was written in PHP.
+No SQL database needed.
+- WDRR was tested under CentOS 6 64-bit.
+It should also work under most Linux/Unix systems.
-WDRR needs nr90 BLAST database to run properly.
+- WDRR needs nr90 BLAST database to run properly.
 Download nr90 [here](https://www.dropbox.com/s/rmfrqsz7su3m8ry/blastdb.zip?dl=0) and put all "nr90*" files into the blastdb folder.

-WDRR was written in Perl and the web server was written in PHP.
-No SQL database needed.

 ### To set up the web server
 Put the wdrr folder into your PHP root directory and it should be accessible.
 (You probably need to change the path to the blastdb/nr90 within bin/wdrr.pl)